Dodgers vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has put up 63 hits with 16 doubles, two triples, eight home runs and 25 walks.
-He has driven in 31 runs with three stolen bases.
+- Spencer Steer has 16 doubles, two triples, eight home runs, 25 walks and 32 RBI (64 total hits).
+He has stolen five bases.

-- Steer heads into this matchup looking to extend his two-game hit streak.
-During his last five outings he is batting .308 with a double, four walks and three RBI.
+- Steer brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is batting .357 with a double, four walks and four RBI.

 Steer Recent Games